letsencrypt/cp-cps/CPS.md

 ### 3.1.6 Recognition, authentication, and role of trademarks

 ISRG reserves the right to make all decisions regarding Subscriber names in certificates.
-Entities requesting certificates will be required to demonstrate their right to use names (e.g. demonstrate control of a domain name), but trademark rights are not verified.
+Entities requesting certificates will be required to demonstrate their right to use names (e.g. demonstrate control of an FQDN), but trademark rights are not verified.

 While ISRG will comply with U.S. law and associated legal orders, it is ISRG's position that trademark enforcement responsibility for domain names should lie primarily with domain registrars and the legal system.